Why AI in marketing is only as good as the person who asks it

 Conclusion

 AI is no substitute for strategy, intuition or humanity.
-But it can be an amplifier – if you know how to guide it.
-Because in the end, AI is only as good as the person who asks it.
+But it can be an amplifier –

 And what are you really looking for?

-What are you looking for in marketing right now?
+In the end, it’s not about AI, but about the questions behind it: What are you looking for in marketing right now?
 What do you want to achieve – and what are you still missing?